How to Increase Your Productivity By Doing Less

-How can I become more productive?
+How can I become more productive every day?
+How can you increase your productivity?

 That’s when disappointment and frustration set in.

-You wanted to get so much done, get a big step closer to your goal, but somehow time went by and hardly any of the items on your to-do list are checked off.
+You wanted to get so much done, get a big step closer to your goal, but somehow time went by, and hardly any of the items on your to-do list are checked off.

 You start wondering whether you need to plan more time for your tasks in the future.
 Maybe getting up another hour earlier will help you get more done?